ben-newell/configuration/README.md

 Type `git` in the terminal.
 You should see prompts to install the command line tools.
 Follow the steps in the windows that appear.

-NOTE: If typing get shows the git help only then command line tools are likely already installed.
+NOTE: If after typing `git` and only seeing the command's help flag info, then command line tools are likely already and there is no need to rummage for a way to install them.

 ![Imgur](https://i.imgur.com/hgheXKb.png)
 ![Imgur](https://i.imgur.com/hkn1u9d.png)